Amgit2/Amgit2/README.md

 # Hello! 👋
-- 🔭 I’m currently working on my thesis (COVID-Prevalance-Thesis) as well as a side project (Code Name: Spotlight 😉 Stay Tuned for updates )
+- 🔭 I’m currently working on COVID-Prevalance-Thesis as well as a side project (Code Name: Spotlight 😉 Stay Tuned for updates )
 - 🌱 I’m currently taking Big Data Analytics & Theoretical Concepts for my final semester
 - 📫 How to reach me: avmh200611@gmail.com